nikdra/aoc2023/README.md

 # aoc2023
 My attempts at solutions to advent of code 2023.
 You can run each solution by using `python src\<num>.py` or `pypy3 src\<num>.py`.

-Day 19 requires numpy.

-Here is a summary of the outputs produced together with the runtime (using Measure-Command on Windows):
+Here is a summary the estimated runtime (using Measure-Command on Windows) for each solution:

 | Day | Runtime      |
 |-----|--------------|